keymetrics/docker-pm2/README.md

 Node.js lightweight Docker image including the PM2 runtime.

-This Docker image includes a better signal handling with graceful stop, direct log output in various format (prefixed logs, json logs) and simple [Keymetrics](https://keymetrics.io/) integration.
+This Docker image includes a better signal handling with graceful stop, direct log output in various format (prefixed logs, json logs) and easy [Keymetrics](https://keymetrics.io/) integration.

 To maximize your Node.js workflow and performance, make sure you declare your application behavior into a [configuration file](http://pm2.keymetrics.io/docs/usage/application-declaration/) and enable the [cluster mode](http://pm2.keymetrics.io/docs/usage/cluster-mode/).